openstack/nova/doc/source/user/support-matrix.rst

 * **Competition** - an early leader in the cloud compute service space was Amazon EC2.
 A sanity check for whether a feature should be mandatory is to consider whether it was available in the first public release of EC2.
-This had quite a narrow featureset, but none the less found very high usage in many use cases.
+This had quite a narrow feature set, but none the less found very high usage in many use cases.
 So it serves to illustrate that many features need not be considered mandatory in order to get useful work done.